Generalized U(N) gauge transformations in the realm of the extended covariant Hamilton formalism of field theory: General local U( ) gauge transformation in the extended canonical formalism

-the $N\times N$ matrices of $4$-vector gauge fields, $\ba_{KJ}$ and $\bA_{KJ}$, must be Hermitian.
-With the Hamiltonian~(\ref{H-ext-tilde-0}), the Hermitian $N\times N$ matrix of $4$-vector gauge fields $\ba_{KJ}$ is treated as a set of background fields whose dynamics are not covered.
-In order to include the dynamics of the fields $\ba_{KJ}$ into the system's description provided by the Hamiltonian, we must amend the generating function~(\ref{extgen-general-gt}) to also describe their transformation rule from Eq.~(\ref{gauge-tra1-ext}).
+the $N\times N$ matrices of $4$-vector gauge fields, $\ba\indices{^K_J}$ and $\bA\indices{^K_J}$, must be Hermitian.
+With the amended Hamiltonian~(\ref{H-ext-tilde-0}), the Hermitian $N\times N$ matrix of $4$-vector gauge fields $\ba\indices{^K_J}$ is treated as a set of external fields whose dynamics are not covered.
+In order to include the dynamics of the fields $\ba\indices{^K_J}$ into the system's description provided by a second amended Hamiltonian $\HC_2$, we must amend the generating function~(\ref{extgen-general-gt}) to also describe their transformation rule from Eq.~(\ref{gauge-tra1-ext}).